Murder in Pitigliano

 Karen MacPherson selects Murder in Pitigliano in her list of “five of the best mysteries to read this summer.”
 “Our picks include new novels by Laura Lippman, Martha Grimes and Camilla Trinchieri.” —Washington Post

 “Trinchieri’s fifth Tuscan mystery continues to expand Nico’s adopted community . . .
 Come for the whodunit, stay for the sweet life.
-Mangia!” —Kirkus
+Mangia! … The pursuit of the perpetrator often takes a back seat to her portrait of a contented community in picturesque rural Italy.” —Kirkus